open-mmlab/mmdeploy/docs/en/01-how-to-build/build_from_docker.md

 After building the docker image succeed, we can use `docker run` to launch the docker service.
 GPU docker image for example:

 ```
-docker run --gpus all -it -p 8080:8081 mmdeploy:master-gpu
+docker run --gpus all -it mmdeploy:master-gpu
 ```

 ## FAQs